DariusHUI/MB5370-Module_2-R-for-marine-science/README.md

   - Workshop 4 - Spatial Engineering & Reproducible Reporting

-  * note that the 3rd and 4th workshops haven't been conducted as planned, which is why no work is present in this repository for Workshop 3 and the work for Workshop 4 in not compete
+  * note that the 3rd and 4th workshops haven't been conducted as planned, which is why no work is present in this repository for Workshop 3 and the work for Workshop 4 is not compete

   This repository is devided into different parts as follow: